Cinema City Poland: Current IMAX locations

-In Poland, the company is run by Rafał Rybski, director of operations.

 Merger

 In 2002 Cinema City took over Polish cinemas belonging to Ster Century Company, which withdrew from the Polish market.
 Cinema City started operating the following multiplexes: Janki, Promenada and Galeria Mokotów in Warsaw and Korona in Wrocław.

 This was followed in 2003 by the takeover of Krewetka multiplex in Gdańsk, then owned by Superkino (part of Vision Film Distribution company).